Classics-Craftworks/Better-Craftables/README.md

 ![image](https://i.imgur.com/5r2Gk1I.png)

-A Minecraft data pack and mod that adds some improved crafting recipes to the game.
+A Minecraft data pack and mod that adds some quality-of-life crafting and smelting recipes to the game.

 > [!TIP]
 > Want some unpacking recipes?
 Check out [Better Unpackables](https://modrinth.com/datapack/better-unpackables)!